shailendrajain/hello-containers-1489034856004/README.md

-# Deploy to Bluemix - Pipeline for helloworld node application
+# Example pipeline for helloworld node application

 Press this button, to get your own copy of the sample running in Bluemix !